lcortess/simple-parse-smtp-adapter/README.md

 			user: 'email@email.com',
 			password: 'AwesomePassword',
 			host: 'your.smtp.host',
-			isSSL: true, //True or false if you is using ssl
+			isSSL: true, //True or false if you are using ssl
 			port: 465, //SSL port or another port
 			//Somtimes the user email is not in the 'email' field, the email is search first in
 			//email field, then in username field, if you have the user email in another field